Updated 09/03/2025

 (i)

-the institution may consider the position in the CIU as a single equity position allocated to the bucket ‘other sector’ in Table 8 of Article 325ap(1);
+it shall consider the position in the CIU as a single equity position allocated to the bucket ‘other sector’ in Article 325ap(1), Table 8;

 (ii)